eduand-alvarez/fun-dialogues/README.md

 # fun dialogues
 A library of fictitious dialogues that can be used to train language models or augment prompts for prototyping and educational purposes.
-Fun dialogues currently come in json format for easy ingestion or conversion to popular data structures.
+Fun dialogues currently come in json and csv format for easy ingestion or conversion to popular data structures.
 Dialogues span various topics such as sports, retail, academia, healthcare, and more.
 The library also includes basic tooling for loading dialogues and will include quick chatbot prototyping functionality in the future.

 ![fun_dialogues](https://github.com/eduand-alvarez/fun-dialogues/assets/57263404/b4a29056-5220-4299-9a15-50beca4bdc1c)